 Amanda Johnson’s exuberant and elegant paintings have garnered acclaim and respect at an impressive rate.
-The variety and breath of her work has contributed to her solidity in a number of communities.
-In Delray art galleries you can find her custom made beach art that captures the essence of coastal living.
-In Palm Beach art galleries her contemporary and bohemian artwork charms others with themes of luxury and culture.
+The variety and breadth of her work has contributed to her solidity in a number of communities.
+In the Delray Beach, Florida art galleries you can find her custom made beach art that captures the essence of coastal living.
+In the Palm Beach, Florida art galleries, her contemporary and bohemian artwork charms others with themes of luxury and culture.
 Then there’s the cutting edge new modern artwork that Amanda has featured in galleries throughout South Florida from both independent projects and work she had done with other eclectic artists that share her passion and vision.

-While Amanda does a lot of work with color, she also has a Black & White Collection that will be featured at the reopening of the Cornell Museum.
+While Amanda does a lot of work with color, she also has a Black & White Collection that was featured in the Cornell Museum, Delray Beach.
 The series is an honest reflection of her current views on her role and other women in society.
 Evocative and bold, the collection examines identity and self with genuine passion.
 In Amanda’s own words: “Portraits are my heart and soul.”

 Amanda's creative aptitude flourished from early childhood.
 She has developed her innate talent into a refined understanding of composition with a repertoire of work ranging from modern and classical portraiture to abstract studies of light, color, and shape.
 Her formal education focused primarily on painting, and her love of fashion and self-expression led her to an early career in film and television production where she fulfilled her passion as a successful costume designer and makeup artist.
 Amanda Johnson is a native of Baltimore and attended Baltimore High School for the Arts graduating with honors and a continuing education scholarship.
 She earned her BFA and Fine Arts diploma from the School of the Museum of Fine Arts at Boston and the Tufts School.
 Soon thereafter she majored in Portrait Painting, continuing her education in Museum Studies at the Harvard Extension School.
 Miss Johnson then traveled to Greece and studied the history of art, further broadening her formal academic foundation.